Wal-Mart probe lifts lid on culture of bribery in Mexico

-MEXICO CITY (Reuters) - Whether you are the world’s No. 1 retailer or a humble street vendor, paying public officials a bribe may be the quickest way to get your business growing in Mexico.
+MEXICO CITY, April 22 (Reuters) - Whether you are the world’s No. 1 retailer or a humble street vendor, paying public officials a bribe may be the quickest way to get your business growing in Mexico.

 Wal-Mart said it was “deeply concerned” about the allegations, which have lifted the lid on a culture of corruption in Mexico that many of its residents take for granted.